Ethical Travel in Svalbard

 Seal steak at Vinterhagen restaurant.

-How are people on Svalbard mitigating Climate Change?
+How are people on Svalbard mitigating Climate change?

 Snowmobiles parked up in Longyearbyen.